Medical nutrition therapy (MNT) is an evidence-based, individualized nutrition process meant to help treat certain medical conditions.

 The RDN provides repeated follow-up visits to support the person’s behavioral and lifestyle changes.
 This involves monitoring and evaluating progress, as well as any health or medication changes (

-MNT is only provided by a qualified dietician and can either be prescribed in a hospital or outpatient setting.
+MNT is only provided by a qualified dietitian and can either be prescribed in a hospital or outpatient setting.
 It may start during a hospital admission and continue into an outpatient setting, as long as the patient is seeing an RDN.

 MNT can range in complexity, from designing a reduced calorie diet for weight loss to prescribing a high protein diet to promote wound healing for patients with severe burns.